gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 [PQ Code Package (PQCP)](https://github.com/pq-code-package) implements the [NIST FIPS 203 and 204](https://csrc.nist.gov/publications/fips).

 Both OQS and PQCP are projects of the [Post-Quantum Cryptography Alliance (PQCA)](https://pqca.org/).

+There is a workgroup on [Quantum-safe Security](https://cloudsecurityalliance.org/research/working-groups/quantum-safe-security) at the Cloud Security Alliance.

+# Conclusion

+Even without the post-quantum cryptographic algorithms, there is value in knowing where you are using which cryptographic algorithms, such that you can change them effectively.
+This leads to crypto-agility.

 # Fun Facts